gitpancake/eden.printify/python/README.md

 ## 🎉 Success!

-You now have a complete, production-ready Printify product creation workflow!
+You now have a complete, production-ready Printify product creation workflow with template discovery capabilities!

 **Next steps:**

+1. **Explore templates** - Use `python fetch_templates.py --popular` to see available options
-1. Create your own templates
+2. **Create your own templates** - Fetch and customize templates for your products
-2. Integrate with your application
-3. Set up automated workflows
+3. **Integrate with your application** - Use the provided integration examples
-4. Scale to multiple products
+4. **Set up automated workflows** - Implement batch processing for multiple products
+5. **Scale to multiple products** - Leverage the template system for consistent product creation

+**Available Scripts:**

+- `fetch_templates.py` - Discover and fetch templates from Printify API
+- `step1_download_template.py` - Download default template for quick start
+- `step2_upload_product.py` - Upload customized products to Printify

 **Need help?** Check the troubleshooting section or review the API reference above.